Special Programs

 CSSD has many engaging programs, including the California Cadet Corps.
 The Cadets, featured in the photo at left, earn academic credit while learning leadership skills and participating in outdoor adventure and survival training.
 For more about the CACC, browse the tab in the list below.

 Our Naviance Family Connection web-based program uses a combination of interest and personality type surveys that identify your strengths and help you explore career options that may work best for you.
-Our unique program allows you to research your options, including four year universities, community colleges, work place readiness, and military prospects.
+Our unique program allows you to research your options, including four-year universities, community colleges, workplace readiness, and military prospects.
 Our experienced counselors and teachers will guide you each step of the way.

 • Game Plan: Create targeted goals for after high school.